 Read more: Why Do My Knees Crack When I Do Lunges?

-Strength imbalances in the knee muscles can cause clicking, particularly while squatting.
+Strength imbalances in the knee muscles can cause knee clicking, but no pain, particularly while squatting.
 Your quad muscles are responsible for keeping your kneecap in line as you bend and straighten your knee.
 Outer quad muscles are often stronger than the inner quads, pulling the kneecap off track as you move.
-This condition -- called runner's knee -- can cause clicking in your knee.
+This condition — called runner's knee — can cause clicking in your knee.

 Treatment for runner's knee includes strengthening exercises to correct tracking of your kneecap during movement.

 Osteoarthritis is a condition that commonly occurs as you age.
 The knee joint is composed of three bones: your patella or kneecap, the end of your femur or thighbone and the top of your tibia or shinbone.
 These bones fit together and are supported by cartilage, ligaments, muscles and tendons.

 When the membranes and cartilage that support your knee begin to wear down, you may experience a clicking, crunching or grinding sound in the knee when you squat as parts of the bones rub against each other.
 While you may not initially experience pain with osteoarthritis, you may find the clicking is accompanied by joint stiffness.
 This condition tends to develop slowly and may affect one knee or both.